charlotte-pel/LabelNoiseTS/README.md

 ## Introduction

-This module generates synthetic univarite time series datasets that contain different level of label noise.
+This module generates synthetic univariate time series datasets, which contain different levels of label noise.
 The generated datasets include remote sensing dataset specificity with a polygon concept.
-The idea is to take into account the field campaign protocols where sample labels are assigned by polygons describing for example crop fields.
+The idea is to take into account the field campaign protocols where sample labels are assigned with polygons describing an homogeneous area (for example a crop field).
 This code supports the following journal and conference papers:
 ```
 @article{pelletier2017effect,